 \section{Abstract}

-In multiuser wireless communications, interference not only limits the performance of the system, but also allows users to eavesdrop on other users' messages.
-This paper studies how cooperation between the transmitters can help manage interference and simultaneously ensure secrecy, in the $2$-user Gaussian symmetric interference channel.
-First, the problem is studied in the linear deterministic setting, and achievable schemes are proposed, which use a combination of interference cancelation, relaying of the other user's data bits, time sharing, and transmission of random bits, depending on the rate of the cooperative link and the relative strengths of the signal and the interference.
-Outer bounds on the secrecy rate are also derived.
-The novelty in the derivation lies in the careful selection of side information, and partitioning the encoded message/output depending on the relative strength of the signal and the interference.
+This paper studies the value of limited rate cooperation between the transmitters for managing interference and simultaneously ensuring secrecy, in the $2$-user Gaussian symmetric interference channel (GSIC).
+First, the problem is studied in the symmetric linear deterministic IC (SLDIC) setting, and achievable schemes are proposed, based on interference cancelation, relaying of the other user's data bits, and transmission of random bits.
+In the proposed achievable scheme, the limited rate cooperative link is used to share a combination of data bits and random bits depending on the model parameters.
+Outer bounds on the secrecy rate are also derived, using a novel partitioning of the encoded messages and outputs depending on the relative strength of the signal and the interference.
 The inner and outer bounds are derived under all possible parameter settings.
-It is found that, for some parameter settings, the inner and outer bounds match, yielding the capacity of the symmetric linear deterministic IC (SLDIC) under transmitter cooperation and secrecy constraints.
-In other scenarios, the achievable rate matches with the capacity region of the $2$-user SLDIC without secrecy constraints derived by Wang and Tse~\cite{wang-TIT-2011}; thus, the proposed scheme offers secrecy for free.
+It is found that, for some parameter settings, the inner and outer bounds match, yielding the capacity of the SLDIC under transmitter cooperation and secrecy constraints.
+In some other scenarios, the achievable rate matches with the capacity region of the $2$-user SLDIC without secrecy constraints derived by Wang and Tse~\cite{wang-TIT-2011}; thus, the proposed scheme offers secrecy for free, in these cases.
 Inspired by the achievable schemes and outer bounds in the deterministic case, achievable schemes and outer bounds are derived in the Gaussian case.
-The proposed achievable scheme for the Gaussian case uses a combination of Marton's coding scheme and stochastic encoding along with dummy message transmission.
-For both the models, one of the key techniques used in the achievable scheme is interference cancelation, which offers two seemingly conflicting benefits simultaneously: it cancels interference and ensures secrecy.
+The proposed achievable scheme for the Gaussian case is based on Marton's coding scheme and stochastic encoding along with dummy message transmission.
+One of the key techniques used in the achievable scheme for both the models is interference cancelation, which simultaneously offers two seemingly conflicting benefits: it cancels interference and ensures secrecy.
+Many of the results derived in this paper extend to the asymmetric case also.
 The results show that limited transmitter cooperation can greatly facilitate secure communications over $2$-user ICs.